Code-Institute-Submissions/dublin_intercambio/README.md

 ## Testing
 I tested the site in the following ways:

 1. Initially I used the inspector tool to test the site in all the screen sizes and devices available in the Chrome developer tool.
-In addition to this I also tested it on live devices, including but not limted to iPhone, iPad, MacBook Pro.
+In addition to this I also tested it on live devices, including but not limted to iPhone, iPad, MacBook Pro, MotoG7.

-2. I also tested my code using the [W3C Validator Tools](https://validator.w3.org/) for both my HTML and CSS.
+2. I also tested my code using the validator tools for both my HTML [W3C HTML Validator Tool](https://validator.w3.org/) and CSS [W3C CSS Validator Tool](https://validator.w3.org/).
 Running my code through these tools highlighted a few issues with syntax which were fixed at the time and pushed as bug fixes.

+Screen shots of the validator results can be viewed below.
+As you can seee from the screen shot there was only one error detected.
+I had discussed this point with my mentor previously and he advised me to add this particular style to overide a style that was being added by the user agent stylesheet that was adding.
+Adding this class fixed the white space issue but is showing up as an error in the CSS validator [W3C CSS Validator Tool](https://validator.w3.org/).

 ### User Story Test Cases
 1. As a new visitor to the website, I want to know where and when the language exchange events are taking place.
+There are two ways for a user to find this information, firstly there is the basic information on the home page in the events section, which provides the date, time and name of the venue.
+The user can then click on the more details button to access more information about the event.
+The user could also chose to client the events page from the navigation bar and go directly to the events page.

 2. As a new visitor to the website, I want to get a sense of what the language exchange will be like.
+The imagery used through the site is intended to give the users a feel of the open and freindly sense of the live events.

 3. As a new visitor to the website, I want to ask to join the online event.
+There is infomration on the events page that details how a user can join the events.
+In the case of an online event the user needs to contact Dublin Intercambio and there is a link from the events page through to the contact form.
+Alternatively the user can chose to navigate directly to the contact page using the navigation bar and clicking on contact.

 4. As a returning visitor to the website, I want to easily remind myself where and when the events are.
+Having the event teasters, the basic information on the home page it allows users who are returning to the date, time and location at a glance.
+Alternatively, they can chose events from the navigation menu and go directly to the events page.

-5. AS a returning visitor to the website, I want to aquire the details for the virtual event.
+5. As a returning visitor to the website, I want to aquire the details for the virtual event.
+A returning visitor may know that they have to contact Dublin Intercambio for joining details so can skip straight to the contact page to get in touch.
+Alternatively if they need reminding they can visit the events page and read the details on the virtual meeting events card.

 ### Functionaly Test Cases